3GPP Non-terrestrial Network (NTN)

 Cellular IoT is a means of connecting physical devices, often with sensors, to the internet.
 Cellular IoT enables the transmission of data packets over the air using a wireless spectrum to mobile network towers.
 The cellular towers provide broad coverage, allowing devices on the move or in remote areas to stay connected using LPWAN through NB-IoT or LTE-M networks.
 IoT devices include asset-tracking applications, smart meters, smart wearables, healthcare monitoring, security systems, and many other devices to the internet via 4G, 5G, and LTE Cat.
 0, LTE Cat M, 4G LTE, LTE Advanced and 5G.

-eSIM provisioning remotely activates an embedded SIM (eSIM) in a consumer smartphone, laptop, tablet, or wearable, allowing it to connect to a mobile network or service provider without needing a physical SIM card.
+Consumer eSIM provisioning, known as the GSMA SGP.22 standard, remotely activates the embedded SIM (eSIM) in a consumer smartphone, laptop, tablet, or wearable, allowing it to connect to a mobile network or service provider without needing a physical SIM card.
 The eSIM, a SIM card already embedded in a device, can be activated and managed remotely by a mobile network carrier or service provider.
 By activating the eSIM remotely, users can quickly activate a mobile plan without physically visiting a store or waiting for a SIM card to be shipped to them.

 SGP.32 facilatets the integration of "Consumer" eSIM profiles from any operator by through their existing SM-DP+.
 There is no need for user interaction as a resut of the implementation of the Local Profile Assistant (LPA) as an "IPA" (IoT Profile Assistant) – either as "IPAd" (device-based) or "IPAe" (embedded as an application within the eSIM).
 Also included is the eIM (eSIM IoT Remote Manager).
 The eIM is a standardized eSIM provisioning tool that simplifies the deployment and management of eSIM IoT devices at a scale.
 The eIM can be configured at the eUICC manufacturing and (IPA) allows more convenient local profile switching.